mariagrandury/wefe/docs/user_guide/measurement_user_guide.rst

 Out of Vocabulary Words and Word Preprocessors
 ----------------------------------------------

-It is common in the literature to find bias tests whose tagret sets are common names of social groups.
+It is common in the literature to find bias tests whose target sets are common names of social groups.
 These names are commonly cased and may contain special characters.
 There are several embedding models whose words are not cased or do not have accents or other special characters,